Tronix117/monorepo-base/README.md

 Precompiling package also means dependency can have trouble being tree-shaken.

 The approach here is to use :
-* webpack on NestJS, compiling everything and using `node-externals` for exclusions (like node_modules) except for the packages starting by our prefix `@my-project`
+* webpack on NestJS, compiling everything and using `node-externals` for exclusions (like node_modules) except for the packages starting by our prefix `@cook-me`
-* transpilePackages on NextJS, to compile the packages starting by our prefix `@my-project`
+* transpilePackages on NextJS, to compile the packages starting by our prefix `@cook-me`

 This way, the apps themselves use the package sources directly without the need to be precompiled first.